 Additional Learning Resources

-Please visit Moodle VLE for the Government and Politics Independent Study Programme.
+Please visit Moodle VLE for the Politics Independent Study Programme.
 Students also have access to prechewed politics, which has a wealth of resources to support the course.
-All teachers are happy to discuss additional learning resources within the Government and Politics department.
+All teachers are happy to discuss additional learning resources within the Politics department.